Recognizing Reverse Polarity

 What is reverse polarity?

 Reverse polarity, in our case, typically happens during installation.
-When the wires of the LED Neon Flex fixture are not connected to the proper ports in the decoder, or to the proper wires of the power supply, reverse polarity occurs.
+When the wires of the LED Linear Flex fixture are not connected to the proper ports in the decoder, or to the proper wires of the power supply, reverse polarity occurs.
 You could say the connection of the wires is “backwards”.
 With a two wire fixture, this means the connections of the ground and positive wires are GND to + and + to GND, instead of GND to GND and + to +.

 Recognizing-Reverse-Polarity3